 ISM, MASA and combined formats may produce additional metadata relevant for external rendering of the decoded audio data, which currently cannot be obtained due to lack of additional output buffer or metadata buffers.
 To support such use cases in WebCodecs, one of the following strategies could be followed: -

-Pack coded output/metadata within the AudioData output by implementing additional channels in Audio buffer and implementing custom handling for unpack and process.

 Implement an optional DecodedAudioMetadata in the AudioDataOutputCallback analogous to EncodedAudioChunkMetadata in the encoder which is reported from EncodedAudioChunkOutputCallback to allow AudioMetadata as an additional output.